Loki release dates: When does episode 1 of the Marvel series hit Disney Plus?

-The void between Marvel series on Disney Plus is slowly shrinking, with Tom Hiddleston's Loki set to arrive on June 9.
-That's less than a week away, and the promo clips are rolling in to keep the hype strong.
-See the latest below.
+It's been over two months since the last Marvel series on Disney Plus, but the excruciating wait for the next one is nearly over.
+The Loki series, starring Tom Hiddleston as everyone's favorite god of mischief, arrives on Wednesday, June 9 (and early reactions are positive).
+Find details on how to watch farther down.

-Note, the first episode of Loki will hit on a Wednesday, mischievously two days earlier than Loki was previously scheduled to arrive.
-The first season of Loki will consist of six episodes, releasing one a week on Wednesdays, with expected 40 to 50 minute runtimes.
+That release date is mischievously two days earlier than previously expected, claiming the Wednesday weekly episode spot, instead of Friday, like the other Marvel Disney Plus series.
+Look forward to six episodes in Loki's first season, with expected 40 to 50 minute runtimes.
 In amazing news, a second season is already in development.

 Here's Loki's release schedule and expected release times, based on the previous two Disney Plus Marvel shows.